kiransalve/Machine-Learning-Tutorial/Feature Engineering/Miscellaneous/Read.md

 Complete case analysis (CCA), also called "list-wise deletion" of cases, consists in discarding observations where values in any of variables are missing

-Complete case analysis (CCA), means literally analysing only those observation for which there is information in all of the variable in dataset
+Complete case analysis (CCA), means literally analysing only those rows for which there is information in all of the columns in dataset

+Assumption

+1.Missing completely at random